If you want to bake something special, German Baumkuchen should be your first choice. Astonish and indulge your guests with this unusual cake!

 Follow this layer with two more batter layers, baking after each addition, and then another layer of jam.

-Just to clarify, batter should be added right on top of the jam layer, with no need for baking in between.
+Just to clarify, the batter should be added right on top of the jam layer, with no need for baking in between!
+Spread gently, to avoid mixing the uncooked batter with the jam too much.

 Step 7 – Cool, and Coat with Chocolate